salabs/Epimetheus/end_to_end_tests/README.md

 We also find a file called resource.robot which is used to import common ( currently all ) elements to robot tests.

 Under robot_tests we find a split between backend and frontend, after which we find folders designated for different pages.
 We also find some more common suites such as navbar tests.
+Notice that most of the folder contain an __init__.robot file, this is used to force tags to the underlying files which can then be used to limit test execution with the --include flag in the execution of robot.

 ### How the automated tests are executed with github actions